Law Project Accomplishments

 Also key: CCH attorneys drafted and advocated an amendment to state law so that schools are required to appoint impartial hearing officers to decide dispute resolution hearings in homeless cases.
 Before the 2005 change, schools appointed as hearing officer the same school employee who alleged a homeless student was illegally enrolled.
 This rule change has had obvious, and significant, impact.

-Recently, CCH represented a class action case affecting hundreds of state wards – the Kirkland & Ellis law firm worked pro bono with CCH attorneys when the 1994 Hill v.
+CCH represented a class action case affecting hundreds of state wards – the Kirkland & Ellis law firm worked pro bono with CCH attorneys when the 1994 Hill v.
 Erickson case returned to court in June 2009.
 Concluded by a mediated settlement in March 2010, the Hill case affects more than 1,300 pregnant and parenting teens and their children, all wards of the state.
 More than 90% African American, these wards faced losing all state-supported programs, including school services, due to budget cutbacks sought by the Illinois Department of Children and Family Services.
-We secured a mediated resolution that ensures access to school, childcare, medical and other services, and which instituted a class monitor to ensure services are delivered.
+CCH continues to represent the Hill class, after securing a mediated resolution that ensures access to school, childcare, medical and other services, and which instituted a class monitor to ensure services are delivered.